 High-quality, highly-engaged readers are a major factor in your site’s ad earning potential.
 Readers who spend time on your site absorbing your content earn you significantly more than readers who leave quickly!

-Engaged readers are good for earnings because more ads have a chance to get on the screen and viewable, as well as stay on the screen longer, allowing them to refresh.
+Engaged readers are good for earnings because more ads have a chance to get on the screen and be viewable, as well as stay on the screen longer, allowing them to refresh.
 Ads have the chance to refresh every 30 seconds and, when readers are engaged and stay on your page long enough, those additional ad impressions earn more for you.
 The sticky sidebar ad, sticky footer ad, and recipe ad all earn extremely well the longer readers stay engaged on the page.

 That’s why “Time on Page” is such an important ingredient to consider in your site’s unique RPM.